hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 That said, Rust is not necessarily a replacement for Go, and I do not mean to say that everyone using Go should switch to Rust.
-Rust supports real-time operation, can operate in stack-only mode if necessary, and has a sophisticated type system that can, for example, detect problems due to concurrent access to shared data at compile time.
+Rust supports real-time operation, can operate with stack-only allocation if necessary, and has a sophisticated type system that can, for example, detect problems due to concurrent access to shared data at compile time.
 Those requirements add to the complexity of Rust programs.
 The [borrow-checker][] in particular has a reputation for its learning curve.
 My purpose for making comparisons to Rust is to provide context for specific ways in which I think Go could be better.
 There are some good ideas in Rust that are not tied to borrow-checking,